Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Introduction

 Validation of IL models under critical traffic scenarios is often missing in published research.
 Most IL models are validated with log-replay data, where the traffic agents' trajectories are logged, and the dynamic interactions between traffic agents are not considered.
-To address this problem, recent research proposed to build reactive simulations with traffic agents that respond to others \cite{simnet2021,trafficsim2021,scenegen2021,symphony2022}.
-These works mainly focused on generating traffic scenarios similar to the ones from the original dataset, which are not representative of critical traffic scenarios.
-Critical scenarios can also be manually designed by human experts, but this approach is not scalable to generate highly complex urban traffic scenarios with multiple traffic agents \cite{abey2019}.
-Furthermore, the diverse driving styles of traffic agents in the real world are not considered, making the critical scenarios obtained not satisfactorily capture the diversity and complexity of real-world driving.
-To generate realistic, complex critical scenarios that can help us discover weak driving policies in validation, we employ driver's risk field (DRF) \cite{DRF2020}, a parametric model that explains human driving behaviours using the driver's subjective perceived risk of the environment.
-Compared to other driver models, DRF is a unified theory that models all human driving behaviours, allowing us to represent different driving behaviours by tuning very few parameters without switching between different models.
+To address this problem, recent research proposed to build reactive simulations with traffic agents that respond to others \citep{simnet2021,trafficsim2021,scenegen2021,symphony2022}.
+These works however mainly focused on generating traffic scenarios similar to the ones from the original dataset, which are not representative of critical traffic scenarios.
+Critical scenarios can also be manually designed by human experts, but this approach is not scalable to generate highly complex urban traffic scenarios with multiple traffic agents \citep{abey2019}.
+Furthermore, the diverse driving styles of traffic agents in the real world are not considered, making the obtained critical scenarios not satisfactorily capture the diversity and complexity of real-world driving.
+To generate realistic, complex critical scenarios that can help us discover weak driving policies in validation, we employ driver's risk field (DRF) \citep{DRF2020}, a parametric model that represents human driving behaviours using the driver's subjective perceived risk of the environment.
+Compared to other driver models discussed in Sec. \ref{driver models comparison}, DRF is a unified theory that allows us to represent different driving behaviours by tuning few parameters without switching between different models.
 We use DRF as traffic agents in a model-based multi-agent simulator based on the Lyft Prediction Dataset.
 By optimising the DRF parameters, critical traffic scenarios can be generated with realistic and diverse agents on a large scale.